 Phillips Technique Blotting Brushes

-They might look a bit like an ordinary toothbrush, but the Dr Phillips Blotting Brushes are anything but ordinary.
+They might look like an ordinary toothbrush, but the Dr Phillips Blotting Brushes are anything but ordinary.
 They were designed by a leading periodontist and are a revolution in oral health care.

 Blotting is simple, yet innovative and proven effective.
 It is highly recommended if you have gum disease and as a preventative.
 Many people find it extremely effective at eliminating bad breath.